Transfer Existing LEI

 Award-winning Performance

-NordLEI was awarded the best-performing LEI Issuer in the Mid-Cap segment for 2023 by the Global Legal Entity Identifier Foundation.
+NordLEI was awarded the best-performing LEI Issuer in the Mid-Cap category for 2023 by the Global Legal Entity Identifier Foundation.

 Quick, Efficient, Secure